Quantum metrology enhanced by effective time reversal

-The echo-metrology template offers opportunities in and beyond the parameter estimation of Sec.~\ref{sec_tech_intro}.
+The mirror-metrology template offers opportunities in and beyond the parameter estimation of Sec.~\ref{sec_tech_intro}.
 Below, we present open questions about implementations.
 We then summarise possible applications to quantum information processing outside parameter estimation.
-Section~\ref{sec_CTC} details how certain echo-metrology experiments simulate CTCs.
+Section~\ref{sec_CTC} details how certain mirror-metrology experiments simulate CTCs.